DPhi-Space/FSCompose/docs/3.GroundSegment/README.md

 ![alt text](./imgs/home.png)

-TODO This values will be resetted before the operations start, mention caveat with testing (values go up when using FSCompose, this will be fixed)
+This values will be resetted before the operations start.

 ### Commander
 The *Commander* tab is where users will request for commands to be executed on the DPhi Space FS.
 The commands that are supported are explained in [Commands](./Commands.md).